 Common AJEs include entries for depreciation, accrued revenue and expenses, prepaid expenses, reclassifying transactions or out-of-the-ordinary expenses.

 But these adjustments can’t only be made on your tax return and then forgotten about.
 AJEs are a critical piece that can’t be overlooked.

 AJEs must be incorporated into your bookkeeping records

 Either you or your tax accountant should send the AJEs to your bookkeeper so your bookkeeping records will agree with your tax return.
-If the AJEs are not entered in your books,, you’ll undoubtedly face an issue when having your next year’s tax return prepared.
+If the AJEs are not entered in your books, you’ll undoubtedly face an issue when having your next year’s tax return prepared.
 There are many account balances that roll over from one year to the next on a tax return.
 You need the beginning balances of these accounts next year to match.

-This is why it’s so important that you don’t shove your AJEs into a desk drawer once your tax accountant is done with them.
+This is why it’s crucial that you don’t shove your AJEs into a desk drawer once your tax accountant is done with them.
 We recommend you forward them to your bookkeeper as soon as possible.
-At bare minimum, this should be done immediately after your tax return is complete.
+At a bare minimum, this should be done immediately after your tax return is complete.
 However, at Beyond we take things a step further by reconciling your bookkeeping records to your tax return before it’s filed.

 Sending your AJEs to us sooner can save you money

 At Beyond we believe in being proactive rather than reactive.
 That’s why, when we can, we like to get copies of your draft tax return and corresponding AJEs before a return is filed.
 In many cases, our close relationships with CPAs and other tax professionals means they’ll send us the AJEs directly rather than making you the middleman.